 How to Restring a Classical Guitar

 First of all, these guitars feature nylon strings.
-First three strings are completely made of nylon, while the other three feature nylon core, but metal winding around it.
+The first three strings are completely made of nylon, while the other three feature nylon core, but metal winding around it.
 Compared to metal strings, these are less durable and lose their sound quality in a shorter time.

 This means that you will have to change nylon strings more often.
 There are many clear signs that show it’s time for restringing.
 The obvious is oxidation.

-It’s not a big deal, just a few unique knots, considering that nylon strings don’t feature balls for bridge anchors and that winding roller on the headstock are a little bit different.
+It’s not a big deal, just a few unique knots, considering that nylon strings don’t feature balls for bridge anchors and that winding roller on the headstock is a little bit different.

 Here is a video that shows the most common knot for nylon strings:

 You can try some other ways as well, but this is definitely the easiest one.
-Rest of the process is pretty much familiar and similar to an acoustic guitar.
+The rest of the process is pretty much familiar and similar to an acoustic guitar.

 Most guitar players practice guitar cleaning while restringing.
 It’s not necessary but it looks like a great opportunity to clean all those areas that can’t be reached while strings are on it.
 The whole cleaning process consists of a few steps.
 Basically, you have three different areas to clean.